 There’s no doubt that Facebook-promoted posts have significantly stronger targeting abilities but don’t count out the capabilities of boosted posts.

-There are three types of targeting available.
+There are three overlapping audience types with targeting available.

 - Custom audiences—for specific campaigns or sub-sections of your core audience